rsamantha/LCMSexplore/inst/shiny-examples/NAimputation/NAimputation.md

 Some question to orient your discussion ...

 * What is the meaning of the plots?
-* Is the imputing strategy affecting the data distribution?
+* Is the imputation strategy affecting the data distribution?
 * Is it important to consider class labels?
-* Which is the best imputing strategy?
+* Which is the best imputation strategy?